Customer support on social media: 7 easy tips

 Social media customer service is a system, which takes care of:

-- Supporting clients before, when and after they buy your stuff.
+- Supporting customers before, when and after they buy your stuff.

 - Complaints, questions, and issues.